 Summary of the Top 10 Things to Pack For Iceland

-Hats, gloves and buff (yes, even in summer)
+1. Hats, gloves, and buff (yes, even in summer)

-Small back pack (for water, snacks and shedding layers)
+4. Small backpack (for water, snacks and shedding layers)

-Camera and Tripod (or a really good phone)
+8. Camera and tripod (or a good phone)

-Waterproof hiking boots and comfy socks (dry feet = happy traveler)
+9. Waterproof hiking boots and comfy socks (dry feet = happy traveller)

 What is the weather really like in Iceland?